Soohwan123/Soohwan123/README.md

 - 👋 Hi, I’m Soohwan Kim.
 I'm currently a student in University of Guelph and finishing my Bachelor of Computing degree.
-- 👀 I’m interested in full stack developing, A.I engineering and Game developing.
+- 👀 I’m interested in Linux System Programming, Kernel Driver Engineering, full stack developing, A.I engineering and Game developing.
-- 🌱 I’m currently learning C++ , Unreal Engine 5 blueprint/c++, Blender, JS, HTML, JAVA, AWS and Python
-- 💞️ I’m looking for a job on Full stack dev or Backend dev
 - 📫 How to reach me -> rlatnghks789456@gmail.com

 <!---